rjferna/DataIngestionApplication/README.md

 # Intro
-The goal of this project repository is to build a data ingestion application to extract data from multiple sources and leveraging BigQuery as the data warehouse.
+The goal of this project repository is to build a data ingestion application to extract data from multiple sources and write that data into
+BigQuery as the target data warehouse.
+With this application the "extract" step of the ETL/ELT process is simplified allowing none technical users to populate a simple SQL metadata template that will be used to populate a metadata database which in turn will be used to execute the data ingestion process.

 # Prerequisites